NYS Seal of Biliteracy

 All seniors interested in attaining the NYSSB must fill out a Seal of Biliteracy application, which is a formal declaration of candidacy and includes a checklist of requirements.

-The NYSSB application is for seniors only and is due November 8 of their senior year.
+The NYSSB application is for seniors only and is due November 7 of their senior year.
+(Note: the deadline for the NYSSB application for seniors has been extended to Friday, November 11, 2022.)

 How can I show my interest in the NYSSB if I'm not a senior?